IBM-Cloud/gp-js-client/CLI.md

     See [Credentials](#Credentials), above.

     This option specifies a credentials file containing the [GP credentials](https://github.com/IBM-Cloud/gp-common/blob/master/README.md#4-credentials).
-This is a JSON file with either of the following formats:
+This is a JSON file with any of the following formats:

     ```json
     {"url":"≈",